 The Complete Greek Temples, by Tony Spawforth, Thames & Hudson, 2006.

 Tony Spawforth is one of our academic guides, leading our Exploring Sicily tour in Italy and our Cruising the Aegean: from Kos to Patmos in Greece.
 Until recently, he was Professor of Ancient History at the University of Newcastle in England.
 He is a well-known scholar and an authority on many topics, as his wide range of publications aptly demonstrates, ranging from the Oxford Archaeological Guide of Greece to a cultural biography of the palace of Versailles!
 One of Tony’s fields of expertise is the Greek temple: his Thames & Hudson volume is the standard English-language work on the topic and there is probably no recent student of ancient architecture who has not used it at some point.
 The book covers the history of the Greek temple from its earliest beginnings to its decline in late antiquity, encompassing Mainland Greece, the Greek Islands, the Western Shores of Anatolia, North Africa, Sicily and Southern Italy.
 It is distinguished not only by its wealth of illustrations (about 400), but by its masterful narrative and thematic structure, explaining the development, construction, use, meaning and setting of these wonderful monuments.
-Tony’s book is certainly of interest to all travellers on our tours and gulet cruises of Greece, Italy and Turkey.
+Tony’s book is certainly of interest to all travellers on our archaeological tours.

 A GUEST’S RECOMMENDATION: